TheTollski/TheDawnlessDaysAudio/tdd_audio_readme.txt

 * Prebattle campaign music logic has been configured for all cultures to use the same set of 2 music tracks.

 UI
-* All campaign UI audio files have had their perceived loudness normalized to -15.5 LUFS.
-(Only vanilla end turn loudness was verified.)
+* End turn audio files have had their perceived loudness normalized to -15.5 LUFS.
+* Victory, Defeat, and Message audio files have had their perceived loudness normalized to -17.0 LUFS.

 VO
 *